 Curry Recipes Vary from Cook to Cook.
 You'll find variations of Jamaican curries from restaurant to restaurant and from cook to cook, speaking with great passion about whether or not to include certain seasonings, tomato or no tomato, coconut milk or not.

 At the end of the day, this is your dish, so you can adjust it to the way you prefer.
 I've included some options in the ingredients, though this is the way I like it.

 I'm very curious how you will make yours!

 Jamaican-style curry chicken very easy to make, and also huge on flavor.

-Let’s talk about how we make Jamaican Curry Chicken, shall we?
+Let's talk about how to make Jamaican Curry Chicken, shall we?

 Jamaican Curry Chicken Ingredients